boostcampaitech6/level1-imageclassification-cv-14/README.md

 |
 |-- train.py - main script to start training
 |
-|-- ensemble.py - script for combining multiple models to improve performance
+|-- ensemble.py - script to run multiple models for making predictions
 |
 |-- inference.py - script to run the model for making predictions
 |
 |-- parse_config.py - class to handle config file and cli options
 |
-|-- test_config.json - holds the configuration for inference.
+|-- test_config.json - holds the configuration for inference
 |
 |-- train_config.json - holds configuration for training
 |